 Optionally, for each

-Additional terminal member variables can be added to the terminal as related variables but if they do not fit into one of the above categories, they shall not have a variableKind' starting with `org.fmi-standard.fmi-ls-struct
+Additional terminal member variables can be added to the terminal as related variables but if they do not fit into one of the above categories, they shall not have a variableKind starting with org.fmi-standard.fmi-ls-struct.

-should be used for terminals that represent maps.
+The matching rule org.fmi-standard.fmi-ls-struct.map should be used for terminals that represent maps.

 Requirements for matching: